 Nibble is a new P2P lending platform that launched in February 2020.
-The platform is registered in Estonia, however, the team operates from Barcelona, Spain.
-On Nibble you can invest in consumer loans with annual interest between 8% and 12%.
-All loans are backed by a buyback guarantee.
-Don't invest on Nibble until you read our comprehensive review.
+The platform is registered in Estonia.
+However, the team operates from Barcelona, Spain.
+On Nibble, you can invest in consumer loans with annual interest between 8% and 12%.
+A buyback guarantee backs all loans.
+Don't invest in Nibble until you read our comprehensive review.

 Nibble in Numbers

 Investing in a P2P lending platform with no performance is always risky.
 Nibble was only founded a few months ago, and while its parent company has been around for a while, Nibble itself doesn’t have any track record.